Pritam991/javascript/README.md

 Express.js🚀

 Express is a node js web application framework that provides broad features for building web and mobile applications.
-It is used to build a single page, multipage, and hybrid web application.
+It is used to build a single page, multipage, and hybrid web application.Express was developed by TJ Holowaychuk and is now maintained by Node.js foundation and open source developers.